Topic: Expressions

 • Catalytic activity: kat;

-Non-metric units (Imperial/US):
+Non-metric (Imperial/US):

-• Length: thinftydchfurmiftmcablenmilirodpoleperchlea;
+• Length: thinftydchfurmiftm (or ftm_UKftm_US),

 • Speed: mphknot;